Email FacebookTwitterMenu burgerClose thin

 Taxes and Value

-With community property, the step-up basis (or step-down) will be applied to the entire property upon one spouse’s death.
+With community property, the step-up basis (or step-down) applies to the entire property upon one spouse’s death.
 This means that if the real estate has appreciated in value, and then one spouse passes away, the other spouse can sell the property shortly thereafter without being responsible for capital gains.

 Community Property States